gamemanual0/gm0/source/docs/design-skills/cad-tutorials.rst

 To keep it simple, this example uses a 4 wheel tank drive using four motors.
 The wheels selected are 2 Colson wheels for traction, and 2 omni wheels to aid in turning.

 First, make the left side of the drivebase.
-After completing it, all you have to do is mirror the left side to the right, so you don’t have to do each side individually.
+After completing it, all you have to do is mirror the left side to the right, so you don't have to do each side individually.
 Start with a 2D sketch of everything before trying to extrude and make actual 3D objects.

 .. image:: images/cad-tutorial/drivetrain-in-an-hour/dt-inner-plate-technical-drawing.jpg
    :alt: Drivetrain Plate Technical Drawing